Willow Run: Liberator variants produced at Willow Run

-The B-24E was the first variant of the B-24 that underwent primary manufacture by Ford at Willow Run.
-Not only did Ford build 490 complete planes, but it also supplied components of B-24Es as kits that could be trucked for final assembly at the factories of Consolidated in Fort Worth and Douglas in Tulsa, 144 and 167 kits.
+The B-24E was the first variant for primary manufacture at Willow Run.
+Ford built 490 complete planes and supplied B-24E components as kits that could be trucked for final assembly at Consolidated in Fort Worth and Douglas in Tulsa, 144 and 167 kits respectively.

 B-24Es built and fully assembled at Ford were designated B-24E-FO; those assembled at Tulsa and Fort Worth out of parts supplied by Ford were designated B-24E-DT and B-24E-CF respectively.
-Because of production delays encountered at Willow Run as a result of the inevitable difficulties and snags involved in the adaptation of automobile manufacturing techniques to aircraft, the B-24Es produced at Willow Run were, generally, obsolete by the time that it began to roll off the production lines, and most were relegated to training roles in the United States and hence few ever saw combat.
+Because of production delays the B-24Es produced at Willow Run were, generally, obsolete by the time they came off the production lines, and most were relegated to training roles in the United States and hence few ever saw combat.

 The B-24H was the first variant produced by Ford at Willow Run in large numbers that went into combat.
-The B-24H differed from earlier B-24s by having a second turret placed in the nose of the aircraft to increase defensive firepower.
-Because of the many structural changes required to accommodate the nose turret, the first B-24Hs were delivered slightly behind schedule, with the first machines rolling off the production lines at Ford in late June 1943.
-Production for the B-24H at Willow Run was 1,780.
+The B-24H differed from earlier B-24s by having a nose turret, the Emerson Electric A-15, to increase defensive firepower.
+Due to the many structural changes required the first B-24Hs were delivered slightly behind schedule, with the first machines rolling off the production lines at Ford in late June 1943.
+Production for the B-24H at Willow Run was 1,780 aircraft.

 Upon the introduction of the B-24J, all three of the Liberator manufacturing plants converted to the production of this version.
 The B-24J incorporated a hydraulically driven tail turret and other defensive armament modifications in the nose of the aircraft.
 The bomber plant produced its first B-24J in April 1944; 1587 were built at Willow Run.